caomenglong1/measurement-kit/include/measurement_kit/README.md

 Finally, while a task is running, you can receive its events by calling `mk_task_wait_for_next_event()`.
 This is a blocking call that will return only when the next enabled event occurs.
-If you do not enable any event, you will still receive the `"TERMINATE"` event, since this event is always enabled.
+If you do not enable any event, you will still receive the `"END"` event, since this event is always enabled.
 Calling this function before you start a task or after a task is terminated will return `NULL`.
 Note that _you own_ the event returned by `mk_task_wait_for_next_event()` and it is your responsibility to call